How AI Is Changing 3PL Warehouse Operations in 2026

 2. Dynamic Slotting and Inventory Management

-AI monitors the actual movement of products in real time and suggests the optimal places to store them to speed picking and reduce congestion.
+AI analyzes the actual movement of products in real time and suggests the optimal places to store them to speed picking and reduce congestion.

 3. AI-Driven Order Management